tocee123/spskn_api_2/!HomeWorks/2022-11-25_hw_decimalBinaryProductOfNumber_sk_hu.md

 2 decimal product
 3 binary and decimal product
 What do you choose?
 3
-Enter your number: 121
+Enter your number: 123

+Binary product of 123:
 1 x 1
-0 x 2
+1 x 2
 0 x 4
 1 x 8
 1 x 16